 Additional amounts get added to these payments as an individual makes more money.
 For example, at the FJ$270,000 to FJ$300,000 level, individuals start paying the Environment and Climate Adaptation Levy (ECAL) and Social Responsibility Tax (SRT).
 These taxes start at 10% and 13%, respectively.
 SRT can get as high as 19%.

-Fiji Payroll Options
+Fiji Payroll Options for Companies

 You can handle payroll in various ways.
 The method you choose is based on how many resources you have as a company and how much risk you’re willing to take.
 Your options include: